-I will be ranking and reviewing all of the regular Barebells Protein Bars I can get my hands on!
+Ranking and reviewing all of the Barebells Protein Bars I can get my hands on to find the best and worst flavors!

-Barebells protein bars are known for their candy-like texture and taste.
-Their company was founded in 2016 and has expanded its line to a variety of protein bar types and flavors throughout the years, including limited edition, holiday, and seasonal flavors.
+Barebells protein bars are known for their candy-like texture and taste, specifically their “regular” protein lineup, which this tier list covers.
+Their company was founded in 2016 and has expanded its line to include a variety of protein bar types and flavors over the years, featuring limited-edition, holiday, and seasonal flavors.

-Notably, these do generally differ from their Soft Protein Bars, which I’ve reviewed here.
+Notably, these do differ from their Soft Protein Bars, which I’ve reviewed here.

 Ranking

-Probably the best compositionally textured Barebell protein bar on this first.
-First, it has a generous amount of crispy pieces, and when you immediately bite in, you’re met with a thin, sticky, and soft layer of lemony goo–this is different than most other bars on this list.
+One of the best compositionally textured Barebell protein bars on this list.
+First, it has a generous amount of crispy pieces, and when you bite in immediately, you’re met with a thin, sticky, and soft layer of lemony goo — this is different from most other bars on this list.
 Below that is a moderately sweet, creamy, chewy ganache-like filling.
 All together, it’s a wonderful and nuanced mouthfeel.

 The lemon itself isn’t too punchy; it’s more on the sweeter side, but not overly so.
 It definitely reminds me of a cheesecake for how smooth and moderately sweet it is, sporting a good balance of lemon and creaminess.
 I think it’ll satisfy those who appreciate this lemon flavor and those who also don’t want to be punched in the mouth with sourness.
 Overall, it’s one of the most unique mouthfeel and sweeter bars on this Barbell protein tier list!